thatshycoder/Buildspace-Nights-and-Weekends/readme.md

 Twitter went live.
 Got feedbacks from someone at Buildspace.
 Ran a giveaway on Whatsapp to promote the app.
 New users joined the waitlist for the app.

+## Day 36

+Did more promotion and social media marketing for the app.